 It is a well-known fact that teens have the highest accident rate compared to other age groups.
-This is due to several factors such as speeding, texting, and driving, distraction caused by friends, driving under the influence and failing to wear a seatbelt.
+This is due to several factors such as speeding, texting, and driving, a distraction caused by friends, driving under the influence and failing to wear a seatbelt.
 While these are all issues briefly covered in teen driving school, they aren’t delved into as much as they should be.

 Drivers education courses are primarily meant to cover the rules of the road, road signs, and basic defensive driving techniques.
 But what about driving in harsh weather conditions and dealing with distractions or other hazardous drivers?